DiamondLightSource/psc-datalogger/README.md

 # psc_datalogger

-Provide a GUI interface to allow logging voltages from one to three Agilent 3458A Multimeters.
+Provide a GUI interface to allow logging measurements from one to three Multimeters.
+Supported multimeters are the Agilent 3458A and 34401A devices.
 Logging is done at a configurable interval.
-It can be also be configured to convert voltage readings into a temperature, if a Type K Thermocouple is in use.
+It can be also be configured to convert voltage readings into a temperature, if a Analog Devices AD8494 Thermocouple Amplifier is connected to the multimeter.
 The data is output in a CSV format.

 ![GUI](images/gui.png)